mitschabaude/howslow/README.md

 8.53 ± 0.12 ms
 ```

 We have two different metrics which can both be important performance considerations: For example, "first run after start" can indicate how long something would take on page load.
 The warmed-up, averaged timing is relevant for code that runs often.
-The latter is usually much faster because it can benefit from compiler optimization.
+The latter is usually much faster because it can benefit from JIT compilation.

 ## Multiple timings